mlakkadshaw/bugtracker/Readme.md

 ## Building the project Project

 1. Install the dependencies:

 		npm install

 2. Build the Project

 		npm run build

-You can also run:
+To automatically build the project as you make any changes run:

 	npm run build:watch

-to automatically build the project as you make any changes.